Gatehead-Bank-Broadband-Project/cfp-website/_posts/2021-05-25-starthere.markdown

 The Gatehead Bank Broadband Project aims to bring ultrafast fibre optic cables straight into your home and thereby improving your connection speed and reliabilty.
 This project is currently in partnership with [Openreach](https://www.openreach.com/fibre-broadband/community-fibre-partnerships/) and aims to use the government's [rural gigabit broadband scheme to help fund it](https://gigabitvoucher.culture.gov.uk/).

 ## What are the benefits?
-* Faster download speed: approximately 30 mbps Vs up to 1000 mbps
+* Faster download speed: approximately 30 mbps Vs up to 1000 mbps[^2]
 * Property value will increase.
 According to Zen, Brits are willing to pay £1500 more for a house with full fibre broadband.[^1]
 * Increased reliability - less downtime.
 Fibre Optic cables are less susceptible to interferance.
 * More devices are able to connect and use the network simultaneously thanks to the increased bandwith.